PedroFnseca/game-machine/README.md

-# Jackpot Game in C with [Allegro](https://liballeg.org/a5docs/5.2.9/)
+# Game Machine in C with [Allegro](https://liballeg.org/a5docs/5.2.9/)
 ### This is a simple game that I made in C using the Allegro library.
-The game is a slot machine game where you can bet money and try to win the jackpot.
+The game is a slot machine game where you can bet money and try to win.
 The game has a simple graphical interface and uses sound effects to make it more fun.

 ## How to run 🚀
 This reposity contains a script that will compile the game and run it.
 Chose the appropriate section for your operating system.